 Background

-ITU-R Study Group 1 has previously considered the development and introduction of Ultra Wideband (UWB) technology under Questions ITU-R 226/1 and ITU-R 227/1, resulting in the publication of Report ITU-R SM.2057-0 and Recommendation ITU-R SM.1755-0.
+ITU-R Study Group 1 has previously considered the development and introduction of ultra-wideband (UWB) technology under Questions ITU-R 226/1 and ITU-R 227/1, resulting in the publication of Report ITU-R SM.2057-0 and Recommendation ITU-R SM.1755-0.
 Since the last of these documents was issued in 2006, UWB has evolved and seen significant market adoption with its inclusion in smartphones beginning in 2019.
 The current published Report and Recommendation do not reflect this evolution and there is a need for more current information.

 Discussion